x-ion-de/sos-ci/README.md

 TODO for Chef CI
 ----------------

-* Add a search for "Depends-On" entries in the commit message and handle these accordingly.
-(Idea: Clone code from zuul-merger)
+* Make the search for "Depends-On" entries in the commit message recursive.
-* Add the option to run tests for multiple repositories.
-(There is quite a number of cookbook repos).
 * Add the ability to run multiple tests for one event.
 (Maybe already possible and I didn't look closely enough).
 * Collect the logs directory from the test runs and publish it.